docmd-io/docs/docs/en/index.md

 ---
 title: "docmd docs: zero-config docs from Markdown"
-description: "Build production-ready docs from Markdown in seconds.
+description: "Build production-ready documentation from Markdown in seconds.
 Zero setup, fast by default, SEO-friendly, and AI-ready."
 titleAppend: false
 ---